 \subsection{Distributed coding in synaptic weights}

-We have demonstrated that the mutual information about a data pattern, whether stored in a single synaptic weight, $ MI(w_{ij}; \mathbf{x}^1) $, or an ensemble of synaptic weights, $ MI(\mathbf{w}; \mathbf{x}^l) $, decreases as the number of stored patterns $ N $ increases.
+We demonstrated, here, that the mutual information about a data pattern, whether stored in a single synaptic weight, $ MI(w_{ij}; \mathbf{x}^1) $, or an ensemble of synaptic weights, $ MI(\mathbf{w}; \mathbf{x}^l) $, decreases as the number of stored patterns, $ N $, increases.
 This suggests that introducing new patterns for storage reduces the capacity of synaptic connections to retain information about previously stored patterns.
-In other words, each synaptic connection allocates part of its storage capacity to every new pattern, resulting in a scenario where each connection simultaneously encodes partial information about all stored patterns.
-This is in contrast to a potential alternative where certain synapses would specialize in encoding specific patterns while others specialize in different ones.
-Our findings align with the well-known paradigm of distributed coding in the brain, where diverse types of information—such as memory \citep{rissman2012distributed}, sensory inputs \citep{stecker2003distributed}, or motor actions \citep{steinmetz2019distributed}—are encoded collectively across groups of neurons.
-Notably, our analysis provides support for this phenomenon from the perspective of synaptic connections within neural networks.
+In other words, each synaptic connection allocates part of its storage capacity to every new pattern, resulting in a scenario in which individual connections simultaneously encode partial information about all stored patterns.
+In contrast, one could imagine an alternative scheme, analogous to the “grandmother cell” hypothesis in neural activity coding, in which information storage relies on “grandmother connections”: certain synapses specialize in encoding specific patterns, while others specialize in different patterns.
+In this scenario, introducing new patterns would only use capacity in previously unused connections, leaving the information stored in other connections unaffected.
+Our findings, however, align better with the well-known paradigm of distributed coding in the brain, in which diverse types of information—such as memory \citep{rissman2012distributed}, sensory inputs \citep{stecker2003distributed}, or motor actions \citep{steinmetz2019distributed}—are encoded collectively across groups of neurons, and further extend this principle to the perspective of synaptic connections within neural networks.